lee-jian-hui/tts-system/WRITEUP.md

 These choices are intended to keep the codebase flexible if it were to grow into a multi-provider, production-grade gateway.

+### 3.7 Approach to Testing

+I relied primarily on automated tests at three levels:

+- **Unit tests** for `TTSService`, `AudioTranscodeService`, and rate limiting, using `pytest`/`pytest-asyncio` to cover control flow, error handling, and edge cases.
+- **Integration tests** that exercise the FastAPI app via `TestClient`, covering HTTP endpoints, WebSocket streaming (including `seq` ordering), and metrics/logging middleware.
+- **End-to-end tests** that create sessions and stream audio through the public API for both the mock tone provider and (when available) Coqui, ensuring the main user flows behave correctly.

 ## 4. Lessons Learned

 Building this project surfaced a few useful lessons: